asbudhkar/NYC-Crime-and-Taxi/ReadMe.md

 Data Source Used: 2018 Yellow Taxi Trip Data https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243

-Click on ‘View Data’ then Export CSV
+Click on â€˜View Dataâ€™ then Export CSV

 1) Download the CSV from the website using export as CSV